elastic/ecs/rfcs/text/0030-linux-event-model.md

 Stage 1: Provide a high-level description of example sources of data.
 This does not yet need to be a concrete example of a source document, but instead can simply describe a potential source (e.g. nginx access log).
 This will ultimately be fleshed out to include literal source examples in a future stage.
 The goal here is to identify practical sources for these fields in the real world. ~1-3 sentences or unordered list.
 -->

 The source of data will be via kprobes and ebpf sensors.
-All process execution lifecycle events will be sent up (fork, exec, end) as well as setsid, and output (tty) events.
+All process execution lifecycle events will be sent up (fork, exec, end) as well as setsid.

 Here is a mock example of these events: